-Over time, periods of continuous high or low blood sugar can lead to serious and even life-threatening health complications, such as heart disease and kidney failure.
+Over time, periods of continuously high or low blood sugar can lead to serious and even life-threatening complications, such as heart disease and kidney failure.

-Headaches associated with diabetes typically occur because of changes in blood sugar levels.
+For others with diabetes, headaches typically develop because of changes in blood sugar levels.

-A headache can indicate that blood sugar levels are too high, which is referred to as hyperglycemia, or too low, which is called hypoglycemia.
+A headache can indicate that blood sugar levels are too high, which doctors call hyperglycemia.
+Alternatively, blood sugar levels may be too low, which doctors call hypoglycemia.

 Hypoglycemia and headaches

-Hypoglycemia is usually characterized by blood sugar levels of less than 70 milligrams per deciliter (mg/dL).
-Hypoglycemia is a serious condition, as glucose is the primary source of fuel for the brain.
+Doctors consider blood sugar levels lower than 70 milligrams per deciliter (mg/dl) to be an indicator of hypoglycemia.
+This is a serious condition, as glucose is the primary source of fuel for many cells in the body, including those in the brain.

-Symptoms of hypoglycemia usually appear suddenly and can be much more obvious than the symptoms of hyperglycemia.
+Symptoms of hypoglycemia usually develop suddenly and can be much more obvious than the symptoms of hyperglycemia.

 In addition to headaches, some of the symptoms of hypoglycemia include:

 Hypoglycemia can occur in people with diabetes if they take too much insulin or do not eat enough carbohydrates.